Liberty High School (Liberty, Missouri): Athletics/Activities

 Several programs at Liberty have received state and national accolades.
 Its broadcasting program operates cable channel 18 on Time Warner Cable under the non-assigned call letters KLPS.
-As of August 2017, Liberty High School was ranked 1st in the nation in debate and forensics according to the National Speech and Debate Association, starting the 2017–18 school year with over 600 speech and forensics degrees on the team.
-As of 2018, Liberty High School has established a competitive marching band knows as the blue and white Vanguard.
+In 2017, Liberty High School was ranked 1st in the nation in debate and forensics according to the National Speech and Debate Association with over 600 speech and forensics degrees on the team.
+The school has a competitive marching band known as the blue and white Vanguard.
 Liberty's baseball team won the state championship at the highest class level in 2002 and 2021.